bbourque2901/TheLonelyReader/resources/design-document.md

 U3.
 As a user, I want to be able to update list names and tags.

 U4.
-As a user, I want to add/remove books from a list or delete a list entirely.
+As a user, I want to be able to add books to a list.

 U5.
+As a user, I want to be able to remove books from a list.

+U6.
+As a user, I want to be able to remove a booklist entirely from my account.

+U7.
 As a user, I want to be able to add ratings to the books in my booklist(s).

-U6.
+U8.
 As a user, I want to be able to add comments to the books in my booklist(s).

-U7.
+U9.
 As a user, I want to be able to see the books I'm currently reading in my booklist(s).

-U8.
+U10.
 As a user, I want to see how far along I am in the books I'm currently reading in my booklist(s).

 ## 4. Project Scope